api-client/cli/cli.md

 This document describes requirements for CLI commands.
 This is used to built-in a functionality that will make the CLI work.

-Most of the command requires an option pointing to ARC's HTTP project location.
+Most of the command requires an option pointing to API Client's HTTP project location.

 ## Global options